fschlegelone/ODM/Readme.md

 ## Description 

-The first Dotfile Manager that doesnt suck!
+### The first Dotfile Manager that doesnt suck!

+The goal of ODM is to get rid of all bullshit we know from other Dotfile Managers and keep the critical process of managing your dotfiles as simple & secure as possible.

 ## Supported Platforms ☑︎

 Since the Dotfile problem typically occurs on Unixish Operating Systems such as Linux & MacOS, Windows is not supported by this awesome Dotfile Manager.

 - [Linux](https://www.linux.org/)